BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 ### Use simple language

-bitcoin is a global currency.
+Bitcoin is a global currency.
 Not everyone using this guide is a native English speaker.
 Make sure you are writing in plain, easy to follow English.
 If you're still not sure, try using a readability tool to analyze your text and make recommendations.
 We like [Hemingway](http://www.hemingwayapp.com).

 ### Be concise